-Soil-landscape projects: In GEO 408 students will do research and write a report on two soil landscapes (aka soil associations), using NRCS Soil Survey data as their main source of information.
 Essentially, each project is an application of the skills learned in class, to a soil landscape.
-Each report will center on a major soil association, initially depicted in a county soil survey but much expanded upon in the report.
-YOU choose the soil association (which cannot be from Michigan), with my guidance and approval.
-Working alone, each student will request a soil association to work on.
+Each report will center on a soil association, sometimes as depicted on a block diagram in a NRCS county soil survey (see: http://soils.usda.gov/education/training/block_diagrams_map.html) but much expanded upon in the report.
+YOU choose the soil association, with my guidance and approval.
+In the project you are expected to: